Trequetrum/rxjs-my-guide/bufferedExhaustMap.md

       // Multicast the source so we can use it to manage our buffer const shared = source.pipe(share());

-      // observable that emits a 1 when the buffer
+      // observable that emits when the buffer
       // should be cleared, then completes.
       const nextBufferTime = () =>
         forkJoin(